mpt777/SupersizeMe/README.md

 The data scraped from the PDF's did not include the category of food each item belonged to.
 I built a function that would search for certain strings in the name of the item to classify which category it belongs to.

 ### Exploritory Data Analysis
 Since the whole project is exploritory in nature, the actually EDA in the project is small.
 I used a pairplot to see how each of the features correlated with every other feature.
-The most interesting thing that can be gleamed from the graphs is the positive correlation that every feature has with every other feature.
-Some of the correltaions are weak, but they are still positive.
+The most interesting thing that can be gleamed from the graphs is the positive correlation that nearly every feature has with every other feature.
+Some of the correltaions are weak, but most are are still positive.

+This makes sense.
+As a food item gets larger it usually has more of everything, every nutrional feature.

+The only place where this relationship isn't true is the relationship between sugar and sodium.
+For both of these features, there are "two groupings" of data.
+The first group of data has an extremely positive slope, shooting off rapidly from the other points of data.
+The second group of data has a much less positive slope.
+A more interpretable way to approach this relationship, is to say that items have alot of sugar, a lot of sodium, or a small amount of each.
+Sodium and sugar have an extremely negative correlation together within this dataset.

+Since the majority of our dataset is a raw numerical value of a nutrional attribute paired with the corresponding daily percentage value, it is easy to assume that all of our datapoints are not independent.
+This is true.
+However, I ran this model without the daily percentage value columns and each model suffered a 3-10% loss of accuracy.
+This is why every column is included in the final model.

 ![](/pairplot.png)
 ## Methods